 - 1) Do you agree or disagree that the Lord's command not to worry may be one of the most disobeyed commands in the Bible? - 2) What is the difference between worry and concern?
-Where is Jesus Christ in each of these approaches? - 3) Should we expect to face challenges in life that only Christ can control (John 16:33)? - 4) Have you ever wished you would have worried more?
-If not, why do you even begin to worry? - 5) Mark writes that the anecdote for worry is seeking Christ.
+Where is Jesus Christ in each of these approaches? - 3) Should we expect to face challenges in life that only Christ can control (John 16:33)? - 4) Mark writes that the antidote for worry is seeking Christ.
 Do you agree or disagree and why?

-- 6) When you face a challenge in life are you more wrapped up in worry or in seeking Christ through the challenge? - 7) Would you rather face your next challenge in life by trusting Christ or by trusting in yourself? - 8) Have you so sought out Christ in your life that you have crowded out worry in your life?
+- 5) When you face a challenge in life, are you more wrapped up in worry, or in seeking Christ through the challenge? - 6) Would you rather face your next challenge in life by trusting Christ or by trusting in yourself? - 7) Have you so sought out Christ in your life that you have crowded out worry in your life?
 Describe persistent worries that you encounter and how you are dealing with them now.

-9) Meditate on and memorize Colossians 3:23.
-Plan on how you will apply this verse to play for "An Audience of One" in all your life's challenges.
+8) Meditate on and memorize Colossians 3:23.
+Plan on how you will apply this verse to play for, "An Audience of One," in all your life's challenges.